Sakshamgalyan/guide/docs/Reports and Analytics.md

-# Reports and Analytics
+import { CompanyName } from '@site/src/components/EnvVars';

 ## **Introduction**

-PaySecure offers a robust and feature-rich **Reporting & Analytics** suite that empowers merchants with real-time visibility and data-driven insights into their business performance.
+<CompanyName/> offers a robust and feature-rich **Reporting & Analytics** suite that empowers merchants with real-time visibility and data-driven insights into their business performance.

 Designed to support **business, operations, and finance teams**, this module provides in-depth reporting on transactions, system activity, customer behavior, and payment success trends—enabling smarter decisions, streamlined operations, and improved approval rates.